 Before your butterfly emerges, the chrysalis will turn dark (with yellow accent spots) revealing the butterfly inside.
 It’s easy notice this change with a green chrysalis, but the change is more subtle when the chrysalis is formed brown.

 When the adult butterfly emerges, it will come out of the top of the chrysalis, and find a place to hang down to expand and dry its wings properly:

 As with monarchs, I suggest placing eastern black swallowtail butterflies outside in a closed mesh cage for a couple hours to sunergize 🌞 them.
 This insures they will have plenty of energy to elude potential predators upon release.

 Females typically have more blue hue in their hindwings, and less prominent yellow wing markings:

 Males typically have less blue hue in their hindwings, and more prominent yellow wing markings:

 Eastern black swallowtails don’t spend as much time in the butterfly garden as some others in the swallowtail family, but zinnias and obedient plant are two plants they have favored in our northern garden over the years.

-Would you like to start raising butterflies?
+Would you like to start raising eastern black swallowtails through all 4 stages of the butterfly life cycle?
 Click here for butterfly cages and helpful raising supplies.
 Happy Raising!